 You will work within the Centre for Agricultural and Environmental Informatics.
 The Centre has leading UK expertise in data sciences, informatics, and decision sciences, coupled with novel sensor technology and informatics development.

-You will need to develop and support the digital infrastructure needed to interface our datasets with existing and new platforms.
-This would need the development of digital tools such as Application Program Interfaces (API’s), development of structured and unstructured data platforms (cubes, data lakes).
+The role also requires the development and support of the digital infrastructure that is needed to interface our datasets with existing and new platforms.
+This includes the development of digital tools such as Application Program Interfaces (API’s) and structured and unstructured data platforms (cubes, data lakes).

-You will have a MSc or BSc (or near completion) in environmental data analytics or data science or geographic information systems, or another related discipline.
-You will also have experience of applying and developing new data systems tools to environmental data, as well as working with spatial and temporal datasets and machine learning.
+You will hold a BSc or MSc in Computer/Data Science, Geographic Information Systems or related discipline.
+You will also have experience of applying and developing new data systems tools to environmental data, as well as working with spatial and temporal datasets.
 You must have fluent programming and data systems skills.
-With excellent oral and written communication skills you will be an effective communicator to a variety of stakeholders.
+With excellent oral and written communication skills you will be an effective communicator to a variety of clients and stakeholders.